Shantnu25/extracting-business-insights/README.md

 # Outcome

-Applied the descriptive dtatistics & probability skills learned to analyze the data.
+Applied the descriptive statistics & probability skills learned to analyze the data.